Aeonium Care Guide & Identification

 Aeonium Nobile is a stunning and unique succulent that is perfect for any home garden.
 With its beautiful rosette-shaped leaves and striking yellow flowers, Aeonium

-Aeonium succulents are a beautiful and low-maintenance addition to any garden or home.
-These colorful plants are native to the Canary Islands and are known
+Aeonium are a beautiful and low-maintenance addition to any garden or home.
+These colorful plants are native to the Canary Islands and are known for

 If your Aeonium are looking kinda shabby, this might be why.